 Cannabinoids are chemical compounds that act on cannabinoid receptors present in the human body, as well as in the organism of certain other mammals.
 Cannabinoid receptors have a direct impact on neurotransmitter release in the brain.
 In other words, they influence the way it processes data and other chemical compounds.

-Cannabinoid receptors that we know of have been named CB1 and CB2.
+Cannabinoid receptors that we know of have been named CB1 and CB2 receptors.
 They are located in different areas of the brain and the nervous system, which means they can control different functions and impact different aspects of one’s health (although they are known to work in concert in certain cases).

 Some cannabinoids are quite familiar to the public, due to the increasing amount of common knowledge around cannabis.